pjIowa/TNode/README.md

 </dl>
 * Notes on adding credentialsDB and credentialsTwitter
 * Note to run npm install
-* Notes to run Node app
+* Notes to run Node app and postgres server
 * Notes to replace Twitter as a data source

 # Sources